RawanAlsaedi/Tuning-diabetes-prediction-model/README.md

 After testing various k values for the K-Nearest Neighbors (KNN) classifier, the following results were obtained:

-- The **best value** of k was found to be 12, which resulted in an accuracy of 0.7491.
+- The **best value** of k was found to be 12, with an accuracy of 0.7491.

 - The **validation curve** showed that accuracy improved as k increased from 1 to 12.
 However, after k = 12, the accuracy plateaued, suggesting no further improvement with larger values of k.